 sprid = 0;

-Set the index to the buffer to zero. sprid (sprite id #) is a multiple of 4.
+Set the index to the buffer to zero. sprid (sprite id #) is where we are loading in the sprite buffer.

 sprid = oam_spr(x,y,tile,attribute,old sprid);

 Push 1 sprite to the buffer.
 Returns sprid +4.
 This helps it keep track of where it’s filling in the buffer.

 sprid = oam_meta_spr();